autowarefoundation/autoware-documentation/docs/help/support-guidelines.md

 ## GitHub Discussions

-If you have a problem with Autoware, check existing issues and questions and search similar issues first.
+If you encounter a problem with Autoware, check existing issues and questions and search for similar issues first.

 - [Issues](https://github.com/autowarefoundation/autoware/issues)